daferro/Q2DTor/README.md

      |     (3) Execute Q2DTor
      |     ..  to exit

-Selecting option 1, the corresponding folder (GAUSSIAN/ or ORCA/) containing the 20 test folders (one per system) will be created.
+Selecting action (1), the corresponding folder (GAUSSIAN/ or ORCA/) containing the 20 test folders (one per system) will be created.

 For each system, you can find the xyz file with the reference geometry and the corresponding _Q2DTor_ input file.

-After executing Q2DTor.py for a given system (or for all of them), you can check your results by using the option 2 (second menu) of the `Q2DTorTesting.py` script.
+After executing Q2DTor.py for a given system (or for all of them), you can check your results by using the action (2) in the `Q2DTorTesting.py` script.

 ### Executing _Q2DTor_ with the script

-The `Q2DTorTesting.py` script can be used to run _Q2DTor_ (second menu, option 3).
-However, the execution is carried out using the `nohup` command.
-In order to execute _Q2DTor_ sending the calculations to a queue or without using nohup, the user should execute it manually (_i.e._ without the script) or modify the script.
+The `Q2DTorTesting.py` script can run _Q2DTor_ by making use of the nohup command.
+In order to execute Q2DTor sending the calculations to a queue or without using nohup, the user should execute Q2DTor manually (_i.e._ without the script) or modify the `Q2DTorTesting.py` script.

 ### Carrying out S10 and S19 test systems

 The searching algorithm for systems _S10_ and _S19_ is not able to find one